uci-plrg/pmrace-vagrant/README.md

 	vagrant@ubuntu-bionic:~$ ./recipe-perf.sh
 ```

-8. Run *recipe-bugs.sh* script to regenerate bugs in RECIPE that found by Jaaru.
+8. Run *recipe-bugs.sh* script to regenerate bugs in RECIPE that found by PMRace.
 Then, it generates the corresponding log file for each bug in *~/results/recipe-bugs* directory.

 ```
     vagrant@ubuntu-bionic:~$ ./recipe-bugs.sh
 ```

-9. Run *pmdk-bugs.sh* script to regenerate bugs in PMDK that found by Jaaru.
+9. Run *pmdk-bugs.sh* script to regenerate bugs in PMDK that found by PMRace.
 Then, it generates the corresponding log file for each bug in *~/results/pmdk-bugs* directory.

 ```
     vagrant@ubuntu-bionic:~$ ./pmdk-bugs.sh